 MISSION & OBJECTIVE

-The Canadian International Faith & Family Film Festival (CIFF) is a charitable not-for profit organization and is a division of A.C.T.
-Canada (Artists in Christian Testimony).
+The Canadian International Faith & Family Film Festival (CIFF) is a not-for profit foundation.
 Our mission is to showcase faith & family films.

-We are well on our way to be an international leader in faith based film & music culture.
+We are well on our way to becoming a major international influencer in the faith-based film & music culture.

-The festival runs in September; CIFF takes place at Innis College - University of Toronto which features two state of the art cinemas, world class cinema studies programs and learning facilities; The festival is taking place at a time of year where many events are taking place in the peek of summer.
+The festival runs in September; CIFF takes place at Toronto Hotel X, which features two state of the art cinemas.
+The festival is taking place at a time of year where many events are taking place in the peek of summer.
 The Toronto International Film Festival (TIFF) runs at the same time, a great time to network!
-Toronto, Canada in one of the most economically prosperous metropolitan cities in the world.
-With a low Canadian dollar, tax intensives, a diverse cultural population with a major urban city backdrop, world class studio facilities makes Toronto a premiere destination for any film maker, producer or film enthusiast.
-CIFF will be launching a international mentoring distribution program for nominated films for theatrical, V.O.D., S.V.O.D., broadcast and mechanical releasing.
-The organization anticipates to generate an annual economic impact of $1 million CAD in it's first year.
-CIFF is generously supported by contributors including Founding partners A.C.T.
-Canada and International, AFBS and it's founding members, Rafael Kalamat & Jason Barbeck.
+Toronto, Canada in one of the most economically prosperous metropolitan cities in the world, with a low Canadian dollar, tax intensives, and a diverse cultural population.
+A major urban city backdrop and world class studio facilities makes Toronto a premiere destination for any film maker, producer or film enthusiast.
+CIFF has launched an international mentoring distribution program for nominated films.
+The organization anticipates to generate an annual economic impact of over one million dollars in it's upcoming year.

 ABOUT THE FESTIVAL

-The Canadian International Faith & Family Film Festival is strategically placing itself among the most growing segments of the international film festival markets and being the first of its kind in Canada.
-Film lovers, filmmakers, industry professionals and media will watch the best in new faith & family cinema from established film makers and new talent.
+The Canadian International Faith & Family Film Festival, a not-for-profit foundation, is strategically placing itself among the most growing segments of the international film festival markets making it a one of a kind in Canada.
+Film lovers, industry professionals and media outlets will watch the best in new faith & family cinema from established and emerging film makers and talent.

-As this event is not affiliated however takes place at the same time as The Toronto International Film Festival (TIFF)...the level of engagement the Festival will attribute this year is unique opportunity to cross promote and network.
-This is why audiences and filmmakers are privy to unprecedented levels of access to one another as they exchange ideas about the art and business of filmmaking during CIFF.
+The level of engagement our festival promotes is unique in the fact that it allows opportunity to cross promote and network.
+This is why audiences and filmmakers are privy to unprecedented levels of access to one another as they exchange ideas about the art and business of film making.

-Canadian and International filmmakers gain unforgettable insight into the workings of the international faith and family market.
+Canadian and International filmmakers gain unforgettable insight into the workings of the family film marketplace.
 The Festival also provides excellent resources and networking opportunities for film‐industry professionals and like minded artists.

-The staff & volunteers hope you can join us as we grow to be a beacon of hope for our film industry.
+The staff and volunteers encourage you to join us as we grow to be a beacon of light for our film industry.
 We look forward to viewing your films by our dedicated panel of professional programmers.
-See you at CIFF 2018!
+See you for year 7 at CIFF 2023!

 CIFF will be giving awards in the following categories: